 Syphilis is a sexually transmitted infection (STI) that spreads through direct contact with syphilis sores.
 People have known about and studied this disease since at least the early 16th century.
 It’s treatable and relatively simple to prevent.
 There was a major increase in syphilis cases during the 2000s, especially among women ages 20 to 24 and men ages 35 to 39.

 If syphilis goes untreated, the affected person is at risk of developing neurosyphilis.
-This is an infection of the nervous system, specifically the brain and the spinal cord.
+This is an infection of the nervous system, specifically of the brain and the spinal cord.
 Neurosyphilis is a life-threatening disease.

 Treponema pallidum is the bacterium that causes syphilis and, subsequently, neurosyphilis.
 Neurosyphilis tends to develop about 10 to 20 years after the initial infection with the bacterium.
-Having HIV and untreated syphilis are major risk factors for developing neurosyphilis.
+Having HIV and untreated syphilis are major risk factors for neurosyphilis.

-There are five different possible forms of neurosyphilis.
+There are five different forms of neurosyphilis.